 SMEs able to access affordable gigabit-capable connections could see productivity increases of 7-10 per cent.
 A Rightmove report suggests that properties without access to higher broadband speeds see a 20 per cent reduction in their value.
-The number of connected devices whether on the person, in the home, the street or workplace is growing at a huge rate and Ofcom estimates they will increase 12-fold by 2026, with mobile data usage growing at over 30 per cent a year.
+The number of connected devices – whether on the person, in the home, the street or workplace – is growing at a huge rate and Ofcom estimates it will increase 12-fold by 2026, with mobile data usage growing at over 30 per cent a year.

 Digital connectivity also supports smart technologies in terms of the collection, analysis and sharing of data on the performance of the built and natural environment.
 This includes water and energy consumption, air quality, waste, noise and congestion enabling city services to meet the needs of Londoners better and to plan for growth.

-You can also read more about improving digital connections to make London a Smart City and the Mayor's plans to tackle London's areas of poor connectivity.
+You can read more about improving digital connections to make London a Smart City and the Mayor's plans to tackle London's areas of poor connectivity.